InfinitePeripherals/QPayTest/docs/getting-started/xamarin.md

 ```

 ### Connect to payment device
 Now that your payment engine is configured and your handlers are set up, lets connect to the payment device.
 Please make sure the device is attached and turned on.
 We need to connect to the payment device prior to starting a transaction.
 The connection state will be returned to the `ConnectionStateHandler` that we set up previously.
-If you didn't set autoConnect when creating the payment engine, you will need to call `connect()` before starting a transaction.
+If you didn't set autoConnect when creating the payment engine, you will need to call `Connect()` before starting a transaction.

 `ConnectionStateHandler` will get called when the connection state of the payment device changes between connecting, connected, and disconnected.
 It is important to make sure your device is connected before attempting to start a transaction.